 Who knew there were so many types of lies?

-Obviously, in most situations, lying is considered unethical.
+Obviously, in most situations, lying is considered unethical and a form of Machiavellianism.
 The only exception is the white lie.
 This is the type of lie that is done to spare someone’s feelings.
 Certainly, this kind of lie is understandable, even acceptable.

 The other lies however, are not.
 Sure, there may exist extenuating circumstances.
 Some factors could make the lie understandable, even excusable.
 So, each situation needs to be considered on a case-by-case basis.
 Even then, there is likely to be disagreement among those involved.